A Historic Norfolk Organ

 The current organ, situated high up in chambers on both sides of the divided chancel, was built in 1963 by the French-Canadian firm Casavant Frères and subsequently rebuilt and enlarged in 1996 by Orgues Létourneau.

-Why is this work being done?
+Why was this work being done?
 “The organ sounds fine to me!”
 To the casual listener, the organ might sound perfectly acceptable, but a closer inspection will yield some surprising and troubling results.
 Heavy and constant use, over-crowding in the organ chambers, and huge swings in temperature and humidity have taken their toll on the complex instrument.
 More and more pipes are being silenced and no longer functional.
 Regular maintenance is very difficult to perform.
 Some pipes have completely collapsed from their own weight.
 Our Casavant organ was built in 1963 and has faithfully served our Parish for over 50 years.
-A complete overhaul is now necessary to ensure that our organ will last another 50 years or more!
+A complete overhaul was necessary to ensure that our organ will last another 50 years or more!

-On January 23, 2018, the crew from Foley-Baker arrived at Christ and St. Luke’s to start dismantling our great pipe organ, and thus taking the next step in what has been a four-year process.
+On January 23, 2018, the crew from Foley-Baker arrived at Christ & St. Luke’s to start dismantling our great pipe organ, and thus taking the next step in what has been a four-year process.
 It took 7 men and 14 full days to safely disassemble and pack all 3,500 pipes, supporting wires, racks, chests, reservoirs, blowers, steel supports, casework, and console.
 Two truckloads took these parts back to the shop in Connecticut, where they will be cleaned, repaired, restored, and in some cases, replaced with new components.
 We expect to see the organ return in phases later this year.
 Director of Music Kevin Kwan offers special thanks to the wonderful team from Foley-Baker who were professional and courteous during the whole process, accommodating the church’s worship schedule.

 This time lapse video shows the entire removal process.
 During these two weeks, normal services were held in the church, including five Sunday services, two Thursday morning services, and one wedding.